US urgent care market, mapped

 How the 11,943 figure is built

 - Start with every active US walk-in clinic.
-Built from the Orbital classifier under the Primary and General Care market, scoped to walk-in urgent care sites and resolved to a real operating address.
+Built by the Orbital data team, scoped to walk-in urgent care sites and resolved to a real operating address.

 - Resolve each site to a real operating entity.
 CityMD is owned by Summit Health, which is owned by VillageMD, which is majority-owned by Walgreens.
 The parent matters because the buying decision usually lives there, not at the clinic.